KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **Binary Recursion:** A function calls itself twice in its body.
 - **Nested Recursion:** A function passes the result of a recursive call as an argument to another recursive call.

----

 ### 8. Heuristic Approaches
-**Definition:** Techniques designed for solving problems faster when classic methods are too slow, often using rule-of-thumb strategies.
+Techniques designed for solving problems faster when classic methods are too slow, often using rule-of-thumb strategies.

 **Example:** Choosing a restaurant in a new city.
 Instead of trying every restaurant, we might use heuristics like "busy restaurants are usually good" or "places with good online reviews are worth trying."